 Ash Curmi writes: A blueprint for classroom management: Authentic classroom techniques you can implement immediately

-Having taught predominantly years 3-6 in a classroom setting and hosting multiple pre-service teachers, he has also accumulated extensive experience as a PE teacher across diverse educational contexts and has adeptly handled substitute teaching duties as needed.
+Having taught predominantly years 3-6 in a classroom setting and hosting multiple pre-service teachers, Ash has also accumulated extensive experience as a PE teacher across diverse educational contexts and has adeptly handled substitute teaching duties as needed.
 Ash has amassed an impressive following of over 150,000 followers on his educational Instagram and TikTok accounts, where he offers general guidance and tailored advice on classroom management to fellow educators.
 This approach supports teachers in creating a classroom environment that is structured, yet equitable, where behaviour is managed according to contemporary practice.

 Each year, students experience a personal touch from their new teacher, Mr Curmi, or to the students initially pronounced as “Mr Curly”, “Mr Curmen” or somehow “Mr Kermit the Frog”.
 They learn that I was an avid skateboarder as a teenager.
 They discover that I love sports, in particular basketball hence the hoop in my classrooms over the years.
 They raise an eyebrow knowing that I grew up on a Nintendo 64 and that they should not challenge me at Mario Kart.
 They see that I am dedicated to ongoing growth drawing lessons from everyday encounters and embracing mistakes as opportunities for development.
 This culture allows for a personalised classroom incentive program to be implemented, concentrating on the encouragement of constructive behaviour and the appropriate recognition of students.
 Expectations are then established and upheld, setting a standard high.
 An engaging approach that resonates with students lays the groundwork that enables me to manage behaviour effectively and consistently.